The Little Cinema Movement

 Moving Into the Future, With an Eye on the Past

-All of these initiatives and improvements are based on support from The Little’s patrons.
+All of these initiatives, improvements, and innovative ideas are based on support from The Little’s patrons.
 Without its strong and diverse customer base, The Little would have closed its doors as The Little Cinema Movement scattered and died in the dark days of the Great Depression.
 Such was the end of dozens of large, opulent downtown movie palaces in the last nine decades.
-We at The Little and WXXI look forward to another 85 years in this city, and we’re grateful to the thousands of customers who have passed through our doors and sustained us, as well as to those who continue do so today.
+We at The Little and WXXI look forward to another 90-plus years in this city, and we’re grateful to the thousands of customers who have passed through our doors and sustained us, as well as to those who continue do so today.